Citi buys Deutsche Bank's U.S. power trading books

 Earlier this year, Deutsche initiated a sale of 17 books of commodities trading positions, including crude and refined products structured transactions; dry bulks; and mining finance, according to a marketing document, according to SparkSpread.

-Deutsche recently sold its European power & gas trading books to EDF Trading, a unit of Electricite de France SA, SparkSpread said earlier in June.
+Deutsche recently sold its European power & gas trading books to EDF Trading, a unit of Electricite de France SA (EDF.PA), SparkSpread said earlier in June.

 Reporting by Scott DiSavino and Anna Sussman in New York; Editing by Marguerita Choy